imarsman/gotail/README.md

 a general review was carried out that allowed interim logic to be removed from code.

-The code could possibly be re-organized into separate packages.
-As it stands file following and outputting code is in a separate file, `output.go`.
+To make things less intertwined input and output have been split into separate packages.

 ## Arguments